Music of Protest

 The students also created album covers:

-Students holding album covers
+Students with album covers

-Student creating album cover
+Student creating an album cover.

 Student creating an album cover.
 (Click/tap to enlarge.)